bounswe/2021SpringGroup5/practice-app/group5_api/dailyQuote/README.md

     "response": False
 }`

-This is an unsuccessful response with status code 400.
+This is an unsuccessful response with status code code 400 as the value is not an integer.

 # RUNNING THE APP